 Description: A study of principles underlying the development and distribution of goods and services for organizational and consumer needs.
 Topics include: development of the marketing concept, legal and cultural environment, marketing research, segmentation, buyer behavior, product development, pricing, wholesaling, retailing, advertising, selling, and Internet applications.

-Three undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Three undergraduate college credits are awarded for this class through Mount St. Mary's College .

 ENGLISH